-Roman Pie dishes uncovered in Kent, England are round clay pots with deep sides.
-They also made a free-form pies called a “crostata.”
+Roman pie dishes uncovered in Kent, England are round clay pots with deep sides.
+Romans also made free-form pies called a “crostatae.”
 Italians still make these today; see separate entry on Crostate.

 In the Middle Ages, the crust wasn’t meant to be eaten, it was just a container to cook in.
-You broke it open and ate the stuff inside and left the crust (just try getting away with that at your grandmother’s table!)
+You broke it open and ate the stuff inside and left the crust.
 The crust would have been made from cheap flours such as rye.
 Its purpose was just to keep all the moisture in and stop what you were cooking from drying out.
 Later recipes had the crust made from wheat flour, which would have been more expensive, and butter, so by that point the crust would have been eaten.

 Olive Cromwell banned mincemeat pies.

 Though there’s nothing more American than apple pie, it’s actually a British dish brought over by the colonists.
 Queen Elizabeth I was already eating it in England as apple tree cuttings were being brought over to America by the colonists.

 It’s a myth that Queen Elizabeth I made the first cherry pie.
 It’s hard to know who cooks up these howlers, but cherry pies were being made long before that.
 Though Elizabeth probably enjoyed eating cherry pies as much as anybody, the chances that she spent any time in the kitchens at any of the seven palaces she lived in from time to time are slim (the palaces are, by the way, Hampton Court, Greenwich, Nonsuch, Oatlands, Richmond, Whitehall and Windsor).